 Sir Walter Scott Collection

-This collection includes first editions of the works of the beloved Scottish historical novelist, playwright, and poet, Sir Walter Scott (1771-1832).
+This collection includes first editions and other early editions of the works of the beloved Scottish historical novelist, playwright, and poet, Sir Walter Scott (1771-1832).
 Scott invented the historical romance genre which, when adapted to fit American culture, came to dominate Southern arts and letters throughout Reconstruction and up through the early decades of the twentieth century.